marvinli-harvard/critical-windows-lm/README.md

 - [X] Refactor some code
 - [X] Explore critical windows CoT and come up with some sort of explanation/hypothesis - Important parts of the reasoning process
 - [x] Construct dataset with different jailbreaks and plot critical windows for jailbreaking\
+- [x] Synthetic data (madlibs)

 ## Marvin To-dos
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
+- [ ] Is there anyway we can jailbreak the ICLR 2025 paper?
-- [ ] Finetune a language model with higher reward towards higher probabilty sections
+- [ ] Finetune a language model with higher reward towards higher attribution score sections
-- [ ] Synthetic data (madlibs)
+- [ ] Finish refactoring by folding in QA code

 ## Experiments